Abandoned-Plugins/wp-discord-plus/readme.txt

 * Fixed issue with disable embed content
 * Renamed All (the default category) to Default to avoid confusion
 * Minor Fixes

+= 1.0.3 =
+* Compatibility update for WordPress up to 6.7